 Kevin Lindsay, Chair

-Kevin Lindsay is a 30-year tech industry veteran, leadership coach, consultant and university lecturer.
-Kevin’s climate work began in 2020 as a moderator with Pachamama Alliance’s Game Changer Intensive.
+Kevin is a tech industry analyst and leadership coach.
+His climate work began in 2020 as a moderator with Pachamama Alliance’s Game Changer Intensive, and later through Climate Reality Project’s Climate Leader training.
 He joined the NCAH board in 2023, and previously held board positions at WildCare in the SF Bay Area, and the Calgary Waldorf School.

 “I believe that deliberate and coordinated individual actions form the foundation for community-level impact — and systems-level change.”